opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_II.md

     </languagemodels>
     ```

-    > When we come to use this custom model, we are recommended to apply a relative weight of 30% to the likelihood of matching these new terms *vs.* terms in the main ENUK language model.
+    > NOTE: When we come to use this custom model, we are recommended to apply a relative weight of 30% to the likelihood of matching these new terms *vs.* terms in the main ENUK language model.

 ## Reprocess the news clip